 - Orange: Much like red, it is a more approachable color that still exudes energy.

-- Purple: This color is generally associated with royalty, extravagance, imagination, knowledge, self-respect, magnificence, piety, peace, pride, unknown, individuality, sexual energy and magic.
+- Purple: This color is generally associated with royalty, extravagance, imagination, knowledge, self-respect, magnificence, piety, peace, pride, the unknown, individuality, sexual energy, and magic.

 - Blue: Blue is probably one of the most used colors since it appeals to almost all demographics.
 It is generally associated with serenity, constancy, stimulus, insight, or health.
 It can also represent sadness and depression.

-- Rounded Shape – This form usually projects a positive emotional message, one that it youthful, feminine, fun and also suggests stability and endurance.
+- Rounded Shape - This form usually projects a positive emotional message, one that is youthful, feminine, and fun and also suggests stability and endurance.